aws-samples/lambda-refarch-imagerecognition/Workshop/step-2.md

 1. The Choice state must not be an end state in a Step Functions state machine.
 Therefore, we need to have a state following the choice state.
-For now, create a placeholder **Pass** state that will be replaced by a parallel processing step:
+For now, create a placeholder **Pass** state that will be replaced by a parallel processing step (Note we already have a `Next` pointer to this state from the **ImageTypeCheck** state):

 	```javascript
 	    "Parallel": {